List of United Kingdom by-elections (2010–2024)

-This is a list of parliamentary by-elections in the United Kingdom since 2010, with the names of the incumbent and victor and their respective parties.
-Where seats changed political party at the election, the result is highlighted: blue for a Conservative gain, red for a Labour gain, orange for a Liberal Democrat gain, purple for a UKIP gain and other colours for any other gains.
+This is a list of parliamentary by-elections in the United Kingdom from 2010 to 2024, with the names of the incumbent and victor and their respective parties.
+Where seats changed political party at the election, the result is highlighted: blue for a Conservative gain, red for a Labour gain, orange for a Liberal Democrat gain, purple for a UKIP gain, and other colours for any other gains.

-As of May 2025, a total of 60 by-elections have been held in this period.
-The first was held in January 2011 and the most recent in May 2025.
+58 by-elections were held in this period.
+The first was held in January 2011 and the last in May 2024.

 Process of resignation from the House of Commons

 Where the cause of by-election is given as "resignation" or "seeks re-election", this indicates that the incumbent was appointed on his or her own request to an "office of profit under the Crown", either the Steward of the Chiltern Hundreds or the Steward of the Manor of Northstead.
 Accepting an office of profit under the Crown vacates the member's seat.
 This process is used because members of the House of Commons are not technically permitted to resign.
 A member who vacates their seat in this manner may stand for re-election.